kjetil-lye/learning_airfoils/README.md

 ## Running these scripts

-Every script can be run from a BASH compatible command line, our through the supplied Docker container (documented under ```docker```).
+Every script can be run from a BASH compatible command line, or through the supplied Docker container (documented under ```docker```).

 ## Recreating the tables for the network size analysis